hammerheim-game/hammerheim-rules/5-warbands.md

 Skeletons
 Skeleton Warriors claw themselves out of the earth to attack the living.
-They wield rusty swords and axes, and mouldering remnants of armour still cling to their frame.
+They wield rusty swords and axes, and mouldering remnants of armor still cling to their frame.
 Profile M WS BS S T W I A Ld

 Skeleton 4 2 2 3 3 1 2 1 5
-Weapons/Armour: The Skeleton has a Dagger and Roll a D6 for a weapon: [1-2] bow, [3-4] spear, [5-6] sword.
-Roll a D6 for armour [1] roll for a second weapon, [2] light armour, [3-4] none, [5] shield, [6] light armour and shield.
+Weapons/Armor: The Skeleton has a Dagger and Roll a
+D6 for a weapon: [1-2] bow, [3-4] spear, [5-6] sword.
+Roll a
+D6 for armor [1] roll for a second weapon, [2] light armor, [3-4] none, [5] shield, [6] light armor and shield.
 Special rules
 No Pain: Skeletons treat a stunned result on the Injury chart as knocked down.